the-hideout/cloudflare/README.md

 1. Open a pull request with your changes
 1. Ensure CI is passing and review the Terraform Plan comment on your pull request
 1. Obtain a review confirming your changes
+1. Branch deploy your change to production via a comment on your pull request - [branch deploy example](https://github.com/the-hideout/cloudflare/pull/11)
+1. Wait at least 5 minutes to ensure your changes are working as expected
 1. Merge!
-Upon merging, your changes will be automatically deployed to production ✨
+Upon merging, your changes will be automatically deployed to production (again) ✨

 ### Local Development 🧱